Human resources officer

 You'll need to have:

-• interpersonal skills to form effective working relationships with people at all levels
+- interpersonal skills to form effective working relationships with people at all levels in the organisation

 Work experience

-Taking on positions of responsibility at university can be helpful, whether in a voluntary or paid capacity or through student groups and organisations.
-Particularly if the experience includes training or coaching, managing a budget or teamworking.
+You could also take on a position of responsibility at university by joining a student group or society, particularly if the experience includes training or coaching, managing a budget or teamworking.

 Talking to staff already working in HR or work shadowing an HR professional will help you make well-informed applications.
 Networking is important and helps you develop contacts in the industry.
-Student membership of the CIPD provides access to useful resources and networking opportunities.
+Student membership of the CIPD, available to those studying a CIPD qualification, provides access to useful resources and networking opportunities.

 Find out more about the different kinds of work experience and internships that are available.